jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 \frac{\partial J}{\partial l_{1}} = \frac{\partial J}{\partial l_{10}} \frac{\partial l_{10}}{\partial l_{9}} \cdots  \frac{\partial l_{2}}{\partial l_{1}}
 $$

-As indicated, the gradient descent is not only depend on the loss but also on the gradients
-$$ \frac{\partial l_{k+1}}{\partial l_{k} $$
-.
-Let look at a sigmod activation function below, if $$ x $$ is higher than 5 or smaller than -5, the gradient is closer to 0.
-Hence, in certain region, the node learns slowly with gradient descent regardless of the loss.
+As indicated, the gradient descent is not only depend on the loss $$ \frac{\partial J}{\partial l} $$ but also on the gradients $$ \frac{\partial l_{k+1}}{\partial l_{k}} $$.
+Let's look at a sigmod activation function below.
+If $$ x $$ is higher than 5 or smaller than -5, the gradient is close to 0.
+Hence, in those region, the node learns slowly with gradient descent regardless of the loss.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid2.png" style="border:none;width:60%">
 </div>

 We can visualize the sigmoid function behaves like a gate to the loss signal.
-If the input is > 5 or <-5, it block most of the loss to propagate backward.
+If the input is > 5 or <-5, it blocks most of the loss signal to propagage backward.
 So nodes on its left sides learn less.

 In additon, the chain rule in the gradient descent has a multiplication effect.
-If we multiple numbers smaller than one, it diminish quickly.
+If we multiple numbers smaller than one, it diminishes quickly.
 On the contrary, if we multiple numbers greater than one, it explodes.

 $$
 0.1 \cdot 0.1 \cdot 0.1 \cdot 0.1 \cdot 0.1 = 0.00001